Can NI sew a world record breaker?

 She told me how all of the above led to her latest project – an attempt to put Northern Ireland on the map by hand-making the world’s biggest patchwork Christmas stocking!

 Her previous patchwork projects have been historically significant and fascinating pieces of work, including a recreation of the Changi Quilts made by female prisoners in Singapore during the Second World War.
-Below, the original quilt is on the left, Pamela’s replica is on the right.
+Below is a pic of the original quilt, followed by Pamela’s replica.

 January was Voluntary Arts #lovetoUPCYCLE month, so what better way for a crafter to do her bit for Northern Ireland’s 2030 ambitions than to kick off the new year with a world record attempt, using scrap card, paper and fabric?